BhavtoshRath/Reinforcement_Learning/Week1/README.md

 - The environment can be deterministic (predictable) or stochastic (random).

 ### 3. **State (s)**
-- A representation of the current situation or configuration of the environment.
+- A representation of `the current configuration of the environment`.
 - The agent uses the state to decide which action to take.
 - Example: In a game of chess, the state could be the current positions of all pieces on the board.